0-mostafa-rezaee-0/ML_API_with_FastAPI_and_Docker/README.md

    python train.py
    ```

-   The script will train a logistic regression model on the Iris dataset, log the model’s accuracy, and save it as `iris_model.pkl` in the shared directory.
+   The script will train a logistic regression model on the Iris dataset, log the model's accuracy, and save it as `iris_model.pkl` in the shared directory.

 ### Step 3: Test the FastAPI Endpoints